Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: Introduction

 \section{Introduction}

-The results of the neutrino oscillation experiments \cite{exp, exp1} have established that neutrinos have masses.
-The remarkable experimental achievements resulting in experimental data for neutrino give us information about neutrino masses and mixing, which can be summarized as follows in Table \ref{h1}\cite{information, information1}.
+The results of the neutrino oscillation experiments \cite{exp, exp1} have found that neutrinos have masses.
+The present remarkable achievements $3\sigma$ global fits that led to the existing and known neutrino oscillation parameters can be summarized as follows\cite{exp}: